K-P-S/Julia-Sci-Comp-Library/README.md

-# Julia-Sci-Computing
+# Julia Scientific Computing
-Library of Numerical Methods in Julia, inspired by classes I have taken in University
+Library of Numerical Methods in Julia
+Inspired by classes taken at University